The following was published in the book “Doing Good for Goodness’ Sake: Heartwarming Stories and Inspiring Ideas to Help You Help Others.”

 “Yes, please take my friends visiting from Japan to the Mandalay.
 They’re tired.
 You know, they came over here to do some serious shopping.”

 Two weeks later, I received a package.
-Inside was a beautiful Japanese card inscribed within: “We have heard about American hospitality but it was our first time to experienced it.”
+Inside was a beautiful Japanese card inscribed within: “We have heard about American hospitality but it was our first time to experience it.”
 Beneath the card was a beautiful tin containing an assortment of Japanese crackers, cookies.
 A few weeks before Christmas, it was the perfect gift.